 Visiting the Giant Magellan Telescope site in Chile

 A visit to the Las Campanas Observatory at the foot of the great Atacama Desert in Chile can be an unforgettable experience.
 Nighttime is so dark and so clear, it seems there is nothing between the land and the sky.
 This is the future site of the Giant Magellan Telescope.
 Join us for a unique experience while visiting the place where this great observatory is being built.
 During the day you will tour the current state of the art telescopes, at night you can witness the southern hemisphere night sky in all its glory.

 The giant mirrors for the GMT are being polished at the Richard F. Caris Mirror Lab at the University of Arizona in Tucson.
 The summit at Las Campanas Peak is being prepared for the GMT and you may visit the construction site.
-In the coming years the buildings will grow on the summit, the telescope will be installed, and the mirrors will arrive on the top of the mountain – all coming together for first light in late 2022 or early 2023.
+In the coming years the buildings will grow on the summit, the telescope will be installed, and the mirrors will arrive on the top of the mountain – all coming together for first light in 2023.